openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## OWD project work

 The work of Open Web Docs is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and [OWD’s charter](https://github.com/openwebdocs/project/blob/main/charter.md).
 OWD efforts are prioritized based on the needs of the global community of web developers and designers and best practices.
 The [OWD project proposal](https://github.com/openwebdocs/project/issues/new/choose) process is open to everyone, with proposals reviewed by the OWD staff team and Governing Committee.

-We are also participating in the [W3C SWAG CG](https://www.w3.org/community/swag/) and since April 2025 we chair the [W3C Documentation CG](https://www.w3.org/community/docs-cg/) to plan our execute writing projects.
+We also participate in the [W3C SWAG CG](https://www.w3.org/community/swag/) as well as the [W3C WebDX CG](https://www.w3.org/community/webdx/).
+Since April 2025 we chair the [W3C Documentation CG](https://www.w3.org/community/docs-cg/) to plan and execute writing projects.

 ### W3C Documentation CG